Jacksonville Military Divorce Lawyer

 At Daniel M. Copeland, Attorney at Law, P.A., we understand the impact that a divorce will have on military benefits, such as pension and survivor benefits.
 As with any divorce child custody, time-sharing and division of assets and marital debts, alimony and other concerns must also be dealt with.

-Because there are both state and federal laws which govern a military divorce, it is important to seek the services of an experienced military divorce attorney who can guide you through this process to help ensure your rights and interests are fully protected.
+Because there are both state and federal laws which govern a military divorce, it is important to seek the services of an experienced Jacksonville military divorce lawyer who can guide you through this process to help ensure your rights and interests are fully protected.

 Grounds for Divorce and Residency Requirements: